mpyatkov/FindMarkersLoupe/README.md

 **DE.df** - is a resulted data.frame which contains gname, log2fc, intesity.1, intensity.2 and adj_pvalue columns.
 The data.frame will contains intermediate columns with addtional information if "formatted" option set to "full".

+## Acknowledgements

+*Created by:* Maxim Pyatkov, laboratory of David Waxman, Dept. of Biology, Boston University

+*Grant support:* Development of this script was carried out in the laboratory of David J Waxman, Boston University, supported in part by NIH grants R01-DK121998 (Growth Hormone Regulation of Sex Differences in Liver Metabolism) and R01-ES024421 (Epigenetic Actions of Environmental Chemicals) to DJW.